 And then in 2015, my blanket made its stage debut in We Know Nothing: Monologues of Ice and Fire, a Vancouver-produced comedy show (spoiler alert: it played the role of The Blanket).
 My blanket got to hang out on stage for the entire show, draped over the chair that seated ‘George RR Martin’.
 Well the actor playing him, at any rate – I can only dream that one day the real one would sit on it!
 I took a few pictures after the show of me with my Jon & Daenerys dolls sitting in the chair, plus there are some official photos below of ‘George’ in the chair.

 Below you will find instructions on how to read the charts and construct the blanket.
-A PDF version of the below information & charts is also available for free in my Pattern Shop, if you’d prefer to have one single document to print out.

 All abbreviations used are based on US crochet terms.
 This blanket is suitable for beginners and only requires knowledge of Single Crochet and how to change colours.
 I made the charts for crochet, but they work for knitting too – check out the knitted version created by Maria da Luz Teixeira in my Blanket Gallery below!

 - Worsted weight yarn (Red Heart Super Saver or similar):

 – Lannister: Cherry Red and Gold (or Bright Yellow)

 – Baratheon: Bright Yellow and Black

 – Martell: Pumpkin, Cherry Red , and Bright Yellow

 BONUS house chart!

 - Size H / 5.00mm crochet hook – I highly recommend the ergonomic Clover Amour hooks